 about me

 I spent most of my working life in higher education.
 For many years, I was the Rank Foundation Research Fellow and Tutor at the YMCA George Williams College, London.
-My focus was on the development of practice within youth work, social work, community education/learning, and informal education and social pedagogy.
+My focus was on the development of practice within youth work, social work and community education/learning.
+In this, there was a particular emphasis on group work and working with individuals, and on exploring informal education and social pedagogy.
 This led, thirty years ago, to the establishment of infed.org – and what became, and remains, the online encyclopaedia of pedagogy and informal education.
 For a time, I was also a visiting professor at the University of Strathclyde.

 Educated at the Cavendish School, Hemel Hempstead and Lancaster University (Furness College), I undertook my doctorate at Goldsmiths, University of London.

-Since 2019, I have lived in a cottage close to the ferry and pier in St Margaret’s Hope, South Ronaldsay.
+Since 2019, I have lived on a farm by the harbour in St Margaret’s Hope, South Ronaldsay.
 The island is on the other side of the Pentland Firth from John O’Groats and is part of Orkney.

 Educational and developmental projects